Re:Zero − Starting Life in Another World: Lost in Memories: Synopsis

 The game begins when the main character, Natsuki Subaru, who suddenly lost his memories while he wanders around in the forest at night.
 The mysterious girl named Shion (a game original character in Lost in Memories) suddenly rescued Subaru from being attacked by someone.
 With the help of Shion, who calls herself an illusionist, Subaru takes action to regain his lost memories.

-In order to regain Subaru's memories, the player will first challenge the “Recollection Town Quest”.
+In order to regain Subaru's memories, the player will first challenge the "Recollection Town Quest".
 In the remembrance town, he will relive the scene where Subaru's memories is reproduced with Shion, but there is also a scene where the characters he knows are attacked by the enemy's technique called "tampering".

-Why is Shion acting together with Subaru?
-Who is the criminal who took away Subaru's memories in the first place?
-A big story flow is prepared just from this point, so the purpose is clear as a player.
-Let's enjoy the adventures of Subaru.

 Gameplay

 Lost in Memories is a turn-based role-playing game.
 The player can select up to a party of five.
 Each of them will have three attacks and has cooldown depending on which attacks.
 During combat, the characters will appear in chibi forms.
 Each character will have their own 2D illustrations that can be viewed on their stats page or using one of their moves.
 Additionally, the characters will have levels and skill trees called "Memory Board".
 Players can further strengthen characters by gaining permanent stats boosts and enhance skills.

 Characters in the story can be interacted with.
 The game uses Live2D engine during interaction.
 The game features branching paths that deviate the story.
 The options leads the player to a different outcome of the story, turning it into a "What if" scenario.
 The game will show the different bonds with Subaru and the other characters had he made different choices or met under certain circumstances.
-Players set out in the world of “Remembrance Village” in the Subaru's memories, and proceed with “Re-experience (Story)” and “Exploration of Remembrance (Quest)” to solve the mystery of Subaru’s lost memories.
+Players set out in the world of "Remembrance Village" in the Subaru's memories, and proceed with "Re-experience (Story)" and "Exploration of Remembrance (Quest)" to solve the mystery of Subaru's lost memories.

 Reception

-The game became overwhelmingly popular in Japan receiving more than one million downloads within the first day.
+The game became overwhelmingly popular in Japan, receiving more than one million downloads within the first day.